EllyPirelly/learnings-wes-bos-JSbeginner/module-08-data-types/README.md

 **Why is that necessary in the first place?**

-Data from another language, or data from a server side, so you don't have a choice or a lot of options - then you need bracket notation in order to reference that data.
+If you receive data from another language or data from a server side you don't have a choice or a lot of options - you need bracket notation in order to reference that data.

 ### Referencing multiple levels deep